acemod/ACE3/docs/wiki/feature/atragmx.md

 - *The AtragMx accepts only **G1 ballistic coefficient**.*
 - *G7 ballistic coefficient can be converted, for example, with the online [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmgf-5.1.cgi)*.
 - Optionally, `Save Gun` and `Done` in the `GunList`.

+For advanced users, the ballistic coefficient can be calculated by using the [360 Degree Training Course mission](https://forums.bistudio.com/forums/topic/171228-sp-360-degree-training-course/) as a chronograph at different distances and [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmbcv-5.1.cgi) for example, or an another ballistic software at your own convenience.

 ## 4. Official Manual and Horus Videos